TCCPP/wheatley/wiki_articles/static.md

 # Understanding The static Keyword

 The ``static`` keyword is a common source of confusion among inexperienced C/C++ developers due to its contextualized nature.
-Depending on its scope, ``static`` can have different meanings.
+Depending on its scope, ``static`` can have different effects on storage duration (object lifetime), linkage, and access.

 <!-- inline -->
-## Variables Inside Functions
+## At Function Scope
-Variables will have **static storage duration**, meaning the variable's lifetime is tied to the program than the scope.
+Variables will have **static storage duration**, meaning the duration is tied to the program instead of the scope.
 They will be **initialized only on the first entry into that scope**.
 This initialization is thread-safe since C++11.

 ```cpp
 int increment() {